This isn't a game for just you.

 Scratch offers a block for that.

-Finally, program what should happen when this object touches BOTH sprites.
+Finally, program what should happen when the object touches both Sprites.

 The score should change.